reubenharry/website/content/maths/Statistics.md

 Logistic regression.
 Key observation: let $g(x)=log(\frac{x}{1-x})$.
 Let $f(x)=\frac{1}{1+e^{-x}}$. $f$ (log odds function) and $g$ (sigmoid function) are inverses.

+## Estimators

+Estimator is function of a sample from true parameter, and therefore a stochastic function of true parameter.
+Variance of estimator is a function of the true parameter.
+We can estimate the variance using the estimate of the true parameter in our function for the variance.
+This is the estimated standard error.
+Assuming our estimate of the true parameter converges on the true parameter, our estimate of its variance will also converge, assuming that estimate is a continuous function of the parameter.

+## Maximum Likelihood Estimate

+MLE is consistent if the likelihood is reasonably smooth.

+MLE tends asymptotically towards being normally distributed with bias of the true parameter and variance the inverse Fisher information:

+$$ \sqrt{nI(\theta_0)}(\hat{\theta}-\theta_0) \approx N(0,1) $$

 ### MCMC for Bayesian inference